phphaus/crm-contact-module/README.md

 - A secret store is not used, which would be highly recommended in a production-grade code base.
 - Tests are not complete, and would require additional test cases, fuzz testing and even types of tests (indicated by the folders in `src/Tests`).
 - Cross-endpoint ACIDity in database transactions was not implemented in this example.
 It could be done using [Laravel Workflow and the Saga Pattern](https://laravel-workflow.com/docs/features/sagas/).
-- This example code base was authored with the help of AI, find my instructions and design details in:
+- I embraced AI to collaborate on this codebase, leveraging it as a tool to accelerate development and refine precision.
+My instructions and design decisions are captured in:
   - [App Docs](./docs/app.md)
   - [API Docs](./docs/api.md)
   - [CLI Docs](./docs/cli.md)
   - [Features Docs](./docs/features.md)
   - [Technology Docs](./docs/technologies.md)
-- Further, the following contains an overview of current feature sets as well as all decisions made along the way:
+- Additionally, the following documents provide an overview of the current feature set and outline the key decisions and processes that shaped the project:
   - [Decisions](./docs/decisions.md)
   - [Handover](./docs/handover.md)